thingsboard/thingsboard.github.io/docs/iot-gateway/config/opc-ua.md

 **image**

 {% capture difference %}
-The settings are the same for both the basic and advanced configurations.
+General tab in settings are the same for both the basic and advanced configurations.
 {% endcapture %}
 {% include templates/info-banner.md content=difference %}